croaky/blog/articles/deno.md

 --allow-env
 ```

+## Modules

-There is no `package.json` or a centralized server.
+There is no `package.json` or a centralized package management server.
 Modules are imported explicitly from a server using URLs:

 ```ts